Nels Ackerson: Background

-The grandson of Swedish immigrants and the son of a farmer and a teacher, Ackerson grew up on his family's small dairy farm in Westfield, Indiana, where he attended Westfield public schools, was active in 4-H and other youth organizations, and was class president and valedictorian.
-In 2009, Ackerson was recognized as a member of the first class to be inducted into the Westfield Washington High School Hall of Fame.
-Ackerson earned a B.S. degree with distinction in Agricultural Economics at Purdue University, where he served as student body president, and received the G. A. Ross Award as the most outstanding male graduate.
-Ackerson joined FarmHouse fraternity and later served on its International Board of Directors.
-During his freshman year at Purdue, Ackerson served as Indiana State President of the Future Farmers of America (FFA).
+Ackerson earned a B.S. degree with distinction in Agricultural Economics at Purdue University.
 During his sophomore year at Purdue, Ackerson was elected National FFA President, a full-time position that required him to take a one-year leave from his formal education.
 As National FFA President, Ackerson presided over the desegregation of the FFA and the New Farmers of America (NFA), a parallel youth organization for African Americans in states that had previously practiced racial segregation.
-He spoke at conventions and high school commencements, and he met with educators, agricultural leaders, leaders of industry and elected officials across the nation and in the White House.